3rd arrest made in alleged Colorado election security breach - NewsBreak

 3rd arrest made in alleged Colorado election security breach

-DENVER — (AP) — The former elections manager for a Colorado clerk indicted on charges of tampering with voting equipment has been arrested on allegations that she was part of the scheme, an official said Wednesday.
+DENVER -- The former elections manager for a Colorado clerk indicted on charges of tampering with voting equipment has been arrested on allegations that she was part of the scheme, an official said Wednesday.

 Sandra Brown, who worked for Mesa County Clerk Tina Peters, turned herself in Monday in response to a warrant issued for her arrest on suspicion of conspiracy to commit criminal impersonation and attempting to influence a public servant, said Lt.
 Henry Stoffel of the Mesa County Sheriff’s Office.
 The arrest was first reported by The Daily Sentinel newspaper.